Using the Student Email List for Recruitment

 Once you send your HREB approval letter to Paul Chauvet, you can email your recruitment letter to: firstname.lastname@example.org (and CC email@example.com at the same time).
 Note: you have to send from your campus email account (hawkmail for students, Zimbra for faculty/staff).

 What should I say in my recruitment email?

 You should provide the following information in the body of the email:

 - Contact information for the researcher (including an email address).

 - Your name, department or program, and your position at the university (e.g., Graduate Student)

 - The fact that this is a research study in the first line.

 - A description about what the survey is about.

 - Disclosure about any topics or questions that might be of a sensitive nature.

-- A statement that the research is approved by the IRB (preferred not required)
+- A statement that the research is approved by the HREB (preferred not required)